Table of Contents#

 (Hos.
 2:16-23)

-But there is even more evidence that God was appearing in a way that accommodated their fallen, culturally conditioned view of the world: The Law given on Mount Sinai has a striking similarity to “The Code of Hammurabi” —a set of laws given by the ancient Babylonian king Hammurabi in the 18th century BC—and also a striking correspondence to other ancient near-Eastern laws.20 It is also evident from the biblical record that the Israelites were consistently tempted to abandon Yahweh for the gods of surrounding nations.
+There is even more evidence that God was appearing in a way that accommodated their fallen, culturally conditioned view of the gods: The Law given on Mount Sinai has a striking similarity to “The Code of Hammurabi” —a set of laws given by the ancient Babylonian king Hammurabi in the 18th century BC.
+Other ancient near-Eastern laws are also similar to OT laws.20 It is also evident from the biblical record that the Israelites were consistently tempted to abandon Yahweh for the gods of surrounding nations.

-If God gave Israel laws similar to surrounding nations, approved of a slave-master relationship even though it was not His deepest desire, and even accommodated their desire for a human king (1 Sam.
-8:4-22), couldn’t “pasture them like lambs in a meadow” because “the Israelites are stubborn” (Hos.
-4:16), and had to resort to testing and refining the Israelites because of their sin (Jer.
-9:7), should we really be surprised to think that God appeared to be a certain way in order to reach an ancient people?
-This is probably why Christian leaders like Augustine and Calvin believed that God had to talk to us the way adults talk to babies who cannot understand them.
-We don’t think that when an adult uses exaggerated facial expressions and/or simple speech when speaking to a baby or toddler that those facial expressions and simple speech reflect the true nature of the adult.
+God even accommodated their desire for a human king (1 Sam.
+8:4-22), lamented that He couldn’t “pasture them like lambs in a meadow” because “the Israelites are stubborn” (Hos.
+4:16) and had to resort to testing and refining the Israelites because of their sin (Jer.
+9:7).
+Should we really be surprised to think that God appeared to be a certain way in order to reach an ancient people?
+This is probably why Christian leaders like Augustine and Calvin believed that God had to talk the way adults talk to babies who cannot understand them.
+All of us know that when parents use baby-talk or toddler-talk, their speech doesn’t reflect their true adult nature.

 This article surveyed various ways where the OT critiques itself and reveals fascinating inner-biblical conflict.
 The biblical data we have surveyed so far has shown us the following data points:

-2. OT authors can add in extra details OT authors left out.
+- OT authors can add in extra details older OT authors left out.

-4. OT authors depicted God as approving of a slave-master relationship, even though that was not God’s ultimate desire.
+- OT authors depicted God as approving of a slave-master relationship, even though a later prophet (Hosea) made it clear that type of relationship was not God’s ultimate desire.

 Part 2 of this series reveals even stronger evidence that this is the case in some fascinating examples, such as a later OT author substituting Satan for God in a narrative, how God’s original intention was for Israelites to take the promised land without violence, and how Paul distanced God from violence in an OT narrative.